Pratikbhanuse/pratikbhanuse.github.io/_pages/about.md

 Hello World!
 Welcome to my website...

 I am Pratik.
 Currently working as a risk analyst in the AML compliance team at AML RightSource Canada Inc.
-I am a theoretical physicist by education and ethusiatic and curious on implementation of laws in physics and tools in mathematics in the realm of finance and economics.
+I am a theoretical physicist by education and enthusiastic and curious about the implementation of laws in physics and tools in mathematics in the realm of finance and economics.

 Academically speaking I completed my M.Sc. in Materials Physics form Brock University.
 I like to learn